 What is the best security camera in 2021?

-The Arlo Pro 3 is our pick as the best security camera of 2021, thanks to its mix of elite security features, smarts and price.
-Technically, the Arlo Ultra 4K UHD Wire-free Security Camera System offers the same features but with even better video quality, but while it may be the (current) final word in premium security camera systems, it's very expensive – the Arlo Pro 3 is the better buy for most people in our view because its video quality is already more than good enough.
+The Arlo Pro 3 tops our list, by delivering the best balance of picture quality, smart features, wireless flexibility and price.
+The Arlo Ultra offers all the same smarts but with 4K video, but the price is so high that we think the Arlo Pro 3 remains the best choice for most people, because its resolution is still more than high enough.
 Both are fantastic all-round systems (especially with multiple cameras) and should definitely be weighed up against each other when shopping for a new security camera system.

 There are a number of other very good smart security camera options, though, including cams from Ring (now owned by Amazon), Nest, Netatmo and more, so be sure to thoroughly explore our best security camera guide if you're looking for something in particular.